-One of the most popular subjects today is about developing Positive Relationships.
+One of the most important steps to Building a Life of Optimal Health, Happiness & Vitality is in Developing Positive Relationships.
 In order to develop a Positive Relationship, it is important to identify the boundaries of relationships.
+This includes building a positive relationship with yourself.
+Understanding the difference between a Toxic and Negative Relationships.

 In discussing the aspects of what makes a person toxic and how this may affect you.
 It is important to understand the term toxic and what makes a person toxic.
 Toxic is a term that is generally used to describe something that is detrimental to you or your health.
 This is usually things like chemicals, drugs, alcohol and various additives to foods that you may be exposed to that will lead to you becoming sick, maybe even leading to disease or death.
 Now I want to look at the term toxic people, this is a term used of people that live self destructive lives with say excessive consumption of alcohol, drugs and other various anti social activities.
 These people suck the life out of anyone who comes into their path.
 They are unreliable, excessively needy, demanding, often habitual liars that will leave you feeling totally wiped out, drained of both physical and emotional energy.
 These people can come across from time to time as loving, caring and people who you may feel are quite nice, if it wasn’t for their destructive habits.
 In general toxic people aren’t happy people, always looking for the worst in a situation or person.
 They tend to be problem makers rather than problem solvers.